intercom/intercom-ios/README.md

 ## Installation

 ### CocoaPods
-Add the Intercom pod into your Podfile and run a `pod install` or `pod update`.
+Add the Intercom pod into your Podfile and run `pod install`.

 	pod 'Intercom'